Source: California Invasive Plant Council

 Hypericum perforatum (St. John's wort, klamathweed)

-Hypericum perforatum (common St. Johnswort, klamathweed) is an annual herb/forb (family Clusiaceae) grown for medicinal use, but it can be toxic to light colored livestock when consumed in large quantities.
+Hypericum perforatum (common St. Johnswort, klamathweed) is an perennial plant (family Clusiaceae) grown for medicinal use, but it can be toxic to light colored livestock when consumed in large quantities.
 By 1940, more than 1 million hectares of California were infested by St. Johnswort, but biological control agents have eliminated most populations below 1500 m elevation.

 Cal-IPC Inventory rating: Moderate

 - California Invasive Plant Inventory Plant Assessment Form - Information gathered by Cal-IPC on the impacts, rate of spread, and distribution of invasive plants in California.
 Does not include management information.

 - CalWeedMapper - Statewide maps, climate models, and reports.

 - Cal-IPC News - Articles from our quarterly newsletter.
 Each issue is available as a pdf.
 List of articles on Hypericum perforatum.